 I've never seen the Lost Boys movie, but after reading the plot, I can say that there are really many similarities between each other - practically the book is a sort of retelling and only a few elements have been changed.
 For me, since I have never seen the movie, it was something new, but for those who already know the movie, the absence of original elements or particular plot-twists may be annoying.

-I really didn't understand the "detachment" in hearing Mayhem call her Roxy, thus almost diminishing the maternal figure; Neve, the oldest of the kids taken in by Elle, is hot now and cold the next second towards Mayhem and I just couldn't get in touch with her.
+I didn't even get attached to the characters: Mayhem always calls her mother by name and although their relationship isn't always smooth, they have been the only thing that mattered for each other their whole life - therefore I really didn't understand the "detachment" in hearing Mayhem call her Roxy, thus almost diminishing the maternal figure; Neve, the oldest of the kids taken in by Elle, is hot now and cold the next second towards Mayhem and I just couldn't get in touch with her.

 The presence of instalove that underlies the "great and unique true love" for Brayburn women also didn't help.